 for 2 servings

-Combine semolina with half cup of the cold milk.
-Bring the rest of milk to a boil in a small-size sauce pan.
-Dissolve sugar and sprinkle with salt.
-Once the milk is boiling, pour milk with semolina slowly into sauce pan, stirring with a spoon.
+Bring milk to a boil in a small-size sauce pan.
+Dissolve sugar (optional) and sprinkle with salt.
+Once the milk is boiling, stir in semolina into milk.
 Continue stirring as mixture thickens and after 2 minutes your kasza manna is done.
 Pour it into serving bowls or jars and let cool or eat straight away.

 I love kasza manna served with homemade raspberry or blueberries syrup – in Winter you just take a jar from the pantry and treat yourself with this good stuff.